HDLahlou/robotics_final_project/README.md

 Due to aforementioned difficulty with Gazebo, we are currently using emissive spheres as substitutes for spotlights.
 While appearing bright, these do not cast light on other objects.
-We thus leave robot inference (e.g. determining the presence of a light around a corner via detection of diffused light) for later stages of the project.
 Although a simpler task, the current setup provides a good environment for unit testing the evasion of visible light sources.
 This evasion is demonstrated, along with movement controls, in the second recording: TurtleBot navigates the maze, quickly turning and retreating upon encountering two glowing